KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 * Choose your device from the `Run Device` section;

-* Choose the level of debug you prefer from `Hierarchy -> AR Session -> AR DebugManager`, here check the box `Enable Debug` to turn on the debug in its wholeness, check also the box `Only Critical Messages` if interested in removing the most specific messages and in keeping only the most important ones;
+* Choose the level of debug you prefer from `Hierarchy -> AR Session -> AR DebugManager`, here check the box `Enable Debug` to turn on the debug in its wholeness.
+Check also the box `Only Critical Messages` if interested in removing the most specific messages and in keeping only the most important ones;

 * Click `Build and Run`;